-We hope this article can help you make better decision with your plastic use.
+We hope this article can help you make better decisions with your plastic use.

-In general, we divide two types, thermoplastic and thermosetting polymers.
+In general, we separate plastic into two types, thermoplastic and thermosetting polymers.

-Thermoplastics do not undergo chemical change in their composition when heated and can be molded repeatedly.
-Examples are Polyethylene, Polypropylene, Polystyrene and Polyvinyl chloride.
+Thermoplastics do not undergo chemical changes in their composition when heated and can be molded repeatedly.
+Examples are Polyethylene, Polypropylene, Polystyrene, and Polyvinyl chloride.

 Thermosets can melt and take shape once.
 After they have set they stay solid.
 In the thermosetting process a chemical reaction occurs that is irreversible, the product is rigid and non-tacky.

 Nurdles are very small pellets of various plastics which serve as raw material in the manufacture of plastic products.